Joint hypermobility or double-jointedness is said to be present when a joint that can be stretched beyond what is called normal range is normal.

 Nonsteroidal anti-inflammatory drugs are used for pain control.
 Restraining from aggravating activities can relieve the symptoms.

-In long term, modification of activities that induce symptoms is part of the treatment.
+In the long term, modification of activities that induce symptoms is part of the treatment.
 Vigorous and repetitive activities should be curtailed.

 They should be avoided.
 But it cannot be possible in all cases [for example athletes] and alternatives can be explored.